Our commitment to you

 Transfer of information overseas

-We may need to share some of your information (including credit information) with organisations outside Australia, including Germany and USA.
-You should note that while they will often be subject to confidentiality or privacy obligations, they may not always follow the particular requirements of Australian privacy laws.
+We may need to share some of your information (including credit-related information) with organisations outside Australia, including Germany and the USA.
+You may obtain more information about these entities by contacting us.
+Where we do this, we make sure appropriate data handling and security arrangements are in place.
+You should note that, while they will often be subject to confidentiality or privacy obligations, they may not always follow the particular requirements of Australian privacy laws.
 Overseas organisations may be required to disclose information we share with them under a foreign law.
 In those instances, we will not be responsible for that disclosure.

-We will not share any of your credit information with a credit reporting body, unless it has a business operation in Australia.
-We are not likely to share credit information we obtain about you from a credit reporting body or that we derive from that information.
+We will not share any of your credit-related information with a CRB unless it has a business operation in Australia.
+We are not likely to share credit-related information we obtain about you from a CRB or that we derive from that information.

 Sharing with CRBs

-We may conduct these marketing activities via email, telephone, SMS, iM, mail, or any other electronic means.
+We may conduct these marketing activities by phone or direct mail, or via email, SMS, iM or any other electronic means.
 We may also market our products and services to you through third party channels (such as social networking sites).
 We will always let you know that you can opt out from receiving marketing offers.

 We will not use or disclose sensitive information about you for direct marketing purposes unless you have consented to that kind of use or disclosure.